2.3 Creating a New Watch Model

 next component we need is the logical watch application for our stopwatch.
 We

-can reuse the existing stopwatch sub-application, but we need to repackage it
+can reuse the existing stopwatch sub-application, but we need to package it as

-create a new LogicalWatch object and attach the existing ‘Stopwatch’
+diagram, create a new LogicalWatch object and set its subgraph to be the

-has been now defined.
-Note that now we are using the Stopwatch sub-application
+application has now been defined.
+Note that now we are using the Stopwatch

-directly from the LogicalWatch, rather than having a top-level WatchApplication
+sub-application directly from the LogicalWatch, rather than having a top-level

 To finalize our new watch model, we need to combine our

-new display and logical watch components into a WatchModel.
-Create a new
+new display and logical watch components into a watch model.
+In the WatchFamily

 Figure 2-7.
-The WatchFamily diagram with new objects.
+The WatchFamily diagram with a new watch definition.

 you like, you can try out the new JustStopwatch by pressing the Build button on